 Getting Pinkeye A Lot?
 You Need This Supplement

-If you find that any members of your family are suffering from pinkeye on a frequent basis, consider adding a fermented cod liver oil supplement to your daily regimen (click here for the best quality sources).
+If you find that any members of your family are suffering from pinkeye on a frequent basis, consider adding a fermented cod liver oil supplement to your daily regimen.

 Deficiency in vitamin A, one of the most critical vitamins for optimal eye health, can result in frequent pinkeye infections.
 Fermented cod liver oil has a healthy dose of natural vitamin A in it and is low heat processed, unlike other cod liver oils on the market where the natural vitamin A is destroyed by heat or chemical processing so synthetic vitamin A is added back in.
 The same goes for multivitamins which have synthetic vitamin A – not the natural, true vitamin A in fermented cod liver oil.
 Also note that beta carotene is not true vitamin A. It is a precursor that the body must convert to true vitamin A and many people simply do not make this conversion very well especially if they have any sort of digestive problem.